httk-system/puppet-setups-control/README.md

 These devices are hardware tokens that, when correctly setup and used, makes sure no one will be able to obtain a copy of your secret keys without you knowing.
 I am not affiliated with Yubico, but the cost of these devices is highly motivated for the extra security it brings to managing your infrastructure

-The motivation for getting three keys is a golden rule in software and hardware management: never plan to place yourself in a position where there is a single hardware failure between you and a disasterous conseuqence.
+The reason one needs three yubikeys is to adhere to a golden rule: never plan to be in a position where a single hardware failure comes with disasterous conseuqences.
-In our case, one day one of our keys will have to be replaced (e.g., due to breaking or missing).
+In our case, it is certain that one day one of the keys has to be replaced (e.g., due to breaking or missing).
-If we only have two keys and one is gone, we are in a situation where, if the remaining key also fails, we are loced out of our infrastructure.
+At that point, if we originally one kept two keys, we are a single hardware failure from being locked out of our infrastructure.
-(If there is more than one system administrator, the requirement translates to a minimum of three keys in *total*, not per person.
-However, it is probably a good idea to provide two keys per administrator, since otherwise each key failure means a person is blocked from work until the replacement key is in place.)
+(If there are more than one system administrator, stricly speaking, they can cover for each other so the total minimum of three keys still apply.
+However, it is probably a good idea to provide two keys per administrator, since otherwise a key failure block that administrator from work until the replacement is in place.)

-For information on how to configure the yubikeys, see: [YUBIKEYS.md](YUBIKEYS.md).
+For information on how to setup the yubikeys, see: [docs/YUBIKEYS.md](docs/YUBIKEYS.md).

 ## Bootstrap setup